 - USDA permits the home seller to pay buyer closing costs – up to 6%

 - USDA home loans do not have a set loan amount limit.
-The borrower qualifies based on their debt to income ratios.
-The current debt to income ratio limits is 29/42.
+The borrower qualifies based on their debt-to-income ratios.
+The current debt-to-income ratio limit is 29/42.
 This can be exceeded in some cases with strong compensating factors like good credit, solid job history, savings, etc.

 Like most loans that require less than 20% down payment, the USDA mortgage program will require an upfront guarantee fee and mortgage insurance or PMI.
 USDA mortgage insurance rates (PMI) are:

-- For purchases and refinance programs – 1.00% upfront guarantee fee paid at closing, based on the loan size.
+- For purchases and refinance programs – a 1.0% upfront guarantee fee is paid at closing, based on the loan size.
 The guarantee fee is allowed to roll into the borrower’s loan amount.
 So you can finance up to 101%

-- For all loans, 0.35% annual fee (PMI) is based on the remaining principal balance.
-This the monthly premium added to the buyer’s payment each month – like taxes and home insurance.
-All USDA loans include taxes, home insurance and mortgage insurance.
+- For all loans, a 0.35% annual fee (PMI) is based on the remaining principal balance.
+This is the monthly premium added to the buyer’s payment each month – like taxes and home insurance.
+All USDA loans include taxes, home insurance, and mortgage insurance.

 Below we listed a few interesting facts about the USDA RD home:

 - Arizona USDA Rural Housing loans are 30 year fixed rate mortgages